balderdashy/sails-docs/faq/faq.md

 [![Dependency Status](https://david-dm.org/balderdashy/sails.png)](https://david-dm.org/balderdashy/sails)

 We have learned again and again over the years to take versioning of dependencies very seriously.
-We lock Sails's dependency versions and only bump those versions if the associated updates fix a security issue or present other substantive advantages to Sails users (improved compatibility, performance, etc.)  In addition, the core maintainers of Sails are committed fixing any major security, performance, or stability bugs that arise in any of our core dependencies-- regardless of whether those modules are [officially maintained by another entity or not](https://github.com/balderdashy/sails/pull/3235#issuecomment-170417122).
+We lock Sails's dependency versions and only bump those versions if the associated updates fix a security issue or present other substantive advantages to Sails users (improved compatibility, performance, etc.)  In addition, the core maintainers of Sails are committed to fixing any major security, performance, or stability bugs that arise in any of our core dependencies-- regardless of whether those modules are [officially maintained by another entity or not](https://github.com/balderdashy/sails/pull/3235#issuecomment-170417122).

 Sails is tested with [node](http://nodejs.org/) versions 0.10.x and up, though we recommend using at least Node v4.0.0.
 The framework is built on the rock-solid foundations of [Express](https://github.com/expressjs/) and [Socket.io](http://socket.io/).
 Out of the box, it also depends on other great modules, like `grunt`, `waterline`, and `fs-extra`.
 Click the badge above for the full list of dependencies in the latest stable release of Sails core.